mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 The problem was that I realized one of my main sources of stress was support tickets that had escalated to me.

 For a while, I thought that was just the nature of support escalation.
 I'm only seeing the toughest customer questions, so of course they're going to feel stressful.
-Thinking about it more, I found that some of it was fixable.
+Thinking about it more, I found that most of it was fixable.

 First, I adjusted our process for escalation.
 Most escalation took the form of, "Michael, here's a problem we've never seen before.
 How do you want us to handle it?"
 I encouraged the team to tweak this by proposing a solution as part of escalating to me.
 If I wasn't available, and they were the last line of support, what would they tell the customer?